 Chemical Analysis Laboratory

 The school has a wide range of analytical instrumentation which can be used to perform quantitative and qualitative analysis of chemical or materials samples.
-Our well-trained faculty, staff, and students are experienced with a variety of analyses.
+Our well-trained faculty, staff, and students are experienced with a variety of analyses, including UV-Visible and IR Spectrophotometry.
+Students also gain experience with electrophoresis and chromatography in their biochemistry and biology courses.

 The Nano Imaging Lab conducts research into the design, development, and application of imaging to material and biological systems on very small scales, in conjunction with the schools of chemistry and physics.
 The lab conducts research into the creation of nano-materials for biological imaging and imaging display technologies.